AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

   * In the "GitHub Pages" section, you should now see a public URL for your resume repository.
 Example: `https://<your-username>.github.io/resume/`
   * To access your resume file, visit `https://<your-username>.github.io/resume/<resume-file-name.pdf>`
   * Real-life example: https://danawen.github.io/resume/Dana-Wen-Resume-Austin-Coding-Academy.pdf
-* To turn in this assignment, paste the Github Pages link to your resume in Campus Manager.

 {% include "/includes/footer.md" %}